Battle of Mons Colubrarius

 The Battle of Mons Colubrarius was a battle in the Gothic War from 436 to 439.
 It was one of the many armed conflicts between the Gothic people and the Western Roman Empire during the first half of the fifth century.
 The main protagonists in the war were the Visigothic king Theodoric I and the commander-in-chief of the Western army General Aetius.
 The battle probably was fought near the French village Olonzac around 438.

 The Gothic War of 436-439

 In the Gothic war that erupted in 436, the Goths initially had a predominance, but were forced to lay down their arms as a result of the successful offensive of the Romans under the leadership of Litorius in 437.
 The opponents made peace that, however, was short-lived, because the following year the war broke out again in all intensity.
-Also this time the Goths were the instigators and lay domestic problems in Spain and piracy in the Mediterranean underlied this.
+Also this time the Goths were the instigators and lay domestic problems in Spain and piracy in the Mediterranean underlay this.
 The Romans made preparations for a new campaign and on this occasion Aetius personally took command.